 Understands the organisation's objectives and priorities, and how own work fits into these.
-Plans and organises tasks effectively, taking a structured and methodical approach to achieving outcomes.
-Manages multiple tasks effectively by thinking things through in advance, prioritising and managing time well.
-Focuses on the outcomes to be achieved, working quickly and accurately and seeking guidance when appropriate.
+Plans and organises tasks effectively to maintain and improve performance.
+Sets clear objectives and outcomes.
+Manages multiple priorities, thinking things through in advance, balancing resources and coordinating activity to complete tasks within deadlines.
+Knows the strengths of team members, delegating appropriately and balancing workloads across the team.
+Monitors delivery to ensure tasks have been completed to the right standard, and tackles poor performance effectively.